Andre Lee (ice hockey)

-Andre Lee (born July 26, 2000) is a Swedish professional ice hockey left wing currently playing for the Ontario Reign in the American Hockey League (AHL) as a prospect to the Los Angeles Kings of the National Hockey League (NHL).
+Andre Lee (born 26 July 2000) is a Swedish professional ice hockey left wing currently playing for the Ontario Reign in the American Hockey League (AHL) as a prospect to the Los Angeles Kings of the National Hockey League (NHL).

 Playing career

 Lee was born and raised in Karlstad, Sweden, and played as a youth with Färjestad BK through to the J20 SuperElit level.
 Moving to North America, Lee began his amateur junior career with the Sioux Falls Stampede in the United States Hockey League (USHL), before he was selected by the Los Angeles Kings in the seventh round, 188th overall, of the 2019 NHL entry draft.

 Lee embarked on a collegiate hockey career with the University of Massachusetts-Lowell of the Hockey East and played three seasons with the River Hawks before signing a two-year, entry-level contract with the Los Angeles Kings on 29 March 2022.

 Personal life

+Lee was born to an Italian Swedish mother, Maggie Vaccarezza, and an American father, Tommy Lee, a basketball player who grew up in Philadelphia and played for the Loyola Greyhounds basketball team.

 Lee is a cousin of Fabian Zetterlund, a forward who plays for the Ottawa Senators.